CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/aws_cli_launch_vm.md

 This command is commented out, as the instance hasn't been created yet. keeping the instructions for documentation purposes.

-`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-050dcfb58d06074bb" | grep PublicIpAddress`
+`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-065049c5c78e6c6a5" | grep PublicIpAddress`

 ### Login to the ec2 instance

 Note, the following command must be modified to specify your key, and ip address (obtained from the previous command):

 `ssh -v -Y -i ~/downloads/your-pem.pem ubuntu@ip.address`

+### Login to the ec2 instance again, so that you have two windows logged into the machine.

+`ssh -Y -i ~/your-pem.pem ubuntu@your-ip-address`

 ## Load the environment modules